-Fuck it, I’ll probably be so hungover by Sunday morning that the tiny bit of shame I still clutch to will be long gone anyway.
-And even if I totally fuck the dog, there’s booze everywhere and we’re screening Edward Lee’s The Bighead later that afternoon.
+Screw it, I’ll probably be so hungover by Sunday morning that the tiny bit of shame I still clutch to will be long gone anyway.
+And even if I totally screw the pooch, there’s booze everywhere and we’re screening Edward Lee’s The Bighead later that afternoon.
 I think I’ll survive.

 I get either 20 or 30 minutes.
 I’m not sure yet.
 I’m 99% sure I’m reading a story called “Attention Whore” that will be coming out in the Monster issue over at Siren’s Call Publications sometime this month.
 I wish it was live at the time of posting this.
 I’d love to get some feedback from y’all.
 When it does go live I’ll post a link and you can let me know if you think it’d be a good story to read.

 I’ve got the blessing from the fantastic staff at Siren’s Call.
 I told them I was going to Killercon and that I had a reading and that I was considering reading “Attention Whore.”
 Gloria and Julie both told me that they thought it would speak greatly to the audience in attendance and would be the perfect story to read to a room full of writers.

 The story is short, about 1,700 words.
 If I get a half an hour, I’ll probably have a little time to read something else.
 Therein lies my dilemma.
 I’d really like to read some non-fiction, read: a HorrorTree blog post.